powerapi-ng/pyRAPL/README.md

 You can append the device `pyRAPL.Device.DRAM` to the `devices` parameter list to monitor RAM device too.

+## Running the test multiple times

+For short functions, you can configure the number of runs and it will calculate the mean energy consumption of all runs.
+As an example if you want to run the test 100 times :

+	import pyRAPL

+	pyRAPL.setup()

+	@pyRAPL.measure(number=100)
+	def fun():
+		# Some stuff ...

+	for _ in range(100):
+		fun()

 ## Configure the output of the decorator

 If you want to handle data with different output than the standard one, you can configure the decorator with an `Output` instance from the `pyRAPL.outputs` module.